YunoHost-Apps/prosody_ynh/README.md

   * A/V calls
   * File upload
   * MUC
+  * optional import of rosters, MUCs, bookmarks from Metronome (integrated service on Yunohost 11 or app on Yunohost 12)
   * automatically install coturn if not yet present (https://github.com/anubister/coturn_ynh/ , a fork compatible with Yunohost 12)
   * XEP-0163, XEP-0191, XEP-0215, XEP-0237, XEP-0280, XEP-0313, XEP-0363 (see 'xmpp_compliance' file), XEP-0421 TBC